The Invercargill City Youth Council will this week celebrate its 20-year history by burying a time capsule at Queens Park.

 The Youth Council began when a group of young people filmed a video about life in Invercargill for young people.
 It has been amusing to look at this 20 years later and realise that some of the issues are still relevant today, although some have been addressed and some projects have been developed several times over since the Youth Council began, Ms Napper said.

-“It makes sense that young people will always have dreams they strive to make reality, and that these dreams will change between generations, and between Councils.”
+“It makes sense that young people will always have dreams they strive to make real and that these dreams will change between generations, and between Councils.”

 Those wishing to attend the celebration on Saturday should meet at the Cheeky Llama at 3pm.